-In 2014 I launched Spoonr, an on-demand food delivery app in Houston.
-This was before DoorDash was a household name.
-Spoonr let customers anywhere in the Houston region order from any restaurant at any time โ solving the delivery zone gaps that left huge parts of the city with no options and expanding what people could actually get delivered.
-I learned more running that company than anything I'd done before it โ what it takes to build operations from nothing, where things fall apart under pressure, and what the gap between a good idea and a working business really looks like.
+That decade started in 2014 when I launched Spoonr, an on-demand food delivery app in Houston — before DoorDash was a household name.
+Spoonr let customers anywhere in the Houston region order from any restaurant, solving the delivery-zone gaps that left huge parts of the city with no options.
+I learned more running that company than anything I'd done before: what it takes to build operations from nothing, where things fall apart under pressure, and what the gap between a good idea and a working business really looks like.

 When Spoonr wound down I stepped into operations roles at other companies.
 VP of Operations at a delivery startup.
-Director of Onboarding at a healthcare staffing platform, where we got shift completions from 1,300 to nearly 11,000 in a single year.
-Then managing 250+ small businesses at a creator commerce platform โ my job was getting people to their first dollar fast, and keeping them there.
+Director of Onboarding at a healthcare staffing platform, where we took monthly shift completions from 1,360 to nearly 11,000 in a single year.
+Then Customer Success at Subkit, a creator commerce platform, where I managed 250+ small businesses across a $2M+ ARR book through 2025 — my job was getting people to their first dollar fast, and keeping them there.

 I grew up in Sugar Land, played baseball at Rice, and have lived in Houston most of my life.
 Chelsea's an RN.
 We have three kids, two cats, and two dogs.